Find Affordable College Courses

 You’ll be in good company if you decide to attend Ridgewater College.
 It ranked #4 on our 2023 Best Plant Sciences Schools in the Plains States Region list.
 Located in the town of Willmar, Ridgewater College is a public school with a small student population.

-With a ranking of #6, North Dakota State University - Main Campus did quite well on this year’s best schools for plant sciences students.
-North Dakota State University is a large public school located in the medium-sized city of Fargo.
+North Dakota State University - Main Campus landed the #6 spot in the 2023 rankings for the best plant sciences programs.
+North Dakota State University is a large public school located in the city of Fargo.

 #7